 About

-As Policy Director for WeCount!, I work to strengthen labor standards and secure environmental protections for low-wage workers.
-I develop initiatives that improve living and working conditions, centering the leadership and experiences of those most affected.
-My work is rooted in close collaboration with workers and grassroots movements committed to driving systemic change.
+Previously, I served as Policy Director at WeCount!, helping lead efforts to raise labor standards and secure environmental protections for low-wage workers.
+I developed initiatives to improve living and working conditions by centering the leadership of those most impacted and partnering closely with grassroots movements committed to systemic change.

-Before my policy work, I was a Paralegal with the Children’s Legal Program at Americans for Immigrant Justice—the only organization authorized by the federal government to provide legal services to children detained in South Florida shelters.
-At the Homestead Detention Center, the nation’s largest facility for migrant children, I helped reunite families, led legal orientations, and provided ‘Know Your Rights’ education to ensure compliance with the Flores Settlement Agreement.
-This work included assisting trauma-affected youth, including those separated from their families under the 2018 family separation policy.
+Before moving into policy work, I served as a Paralegal with the Children’s Legal Program at Americans for Immigrant Justice—the only organization authorized by the federal government to provide legal services to children detained in South Florida shelters.
+In this role, I worked at the Homestead Detention Center, the nation’s largest facility for migrant children, where I helped reunite families, led legal orientations, and provided “Know Your Rights” education to uphold the standards of care laid out in the Flores Settlement Agreement.
+This work included supporting trauma-affected youth, including those separated from their families under the 2018 family separation policy.

 In earlier roles, I interned at the Community Justice Project, where I represented domestic workers in wage theft proceedings and supported racial justice groups across South Florida.
 As a student intern at the Eleventh Judicial Circuit Criminal Mental Health Project, I helped divert individuals with serious mental illness from the criminal justice system to community-based care.